JulianHayward/AzADServicePrincipalInsights/README.md

 # Updates

+* 20220425_2
+    * add parameter `-ManagementGroupId` (if undefined, then Tenant Root Management Group will be used)
+    * use AzAPICall module version 1.1.9
+* 20220404_1
-* 20220404_1 - add FederatedIdentityCredentials
+    * add FederatedIdentityCredentials

 # Features